 Q: How many meals can be picked up at a time?

-A: One breakfast meal and one lunch meal per child per day may be picked up at a time.
+A: One breakfast meal and one lunch meal per child per day.

 Q: Can both breakfast and lunch be picked up at the same time?

 A: Yes, both breakfast and lunch can be picked up at the same time.